syegulalp/Akilang/readme.md

 Eventually, this might become something useful for production.
 Right now, it's strictly proof-of-concept -- a fun toy for me to hack on and to learn about compiler theory and programming language construction in the process.

 > ⚠ This project is currently very unstable and may break between updates.

+[This document](whats-next.md) gives you an idea of what's being worked on right now and in the near future.

 # Goals and ideals